igps-ftk/iGPS/README.txt

     shows an example of the processing flowchart of an ordinary InSAR time series for studying interseismic fault slip.

+  If iGPS-ftk executables do not work in your system, try compiling
+    the source in $iGPS/ftk/ :
+    ./install_igpsftk
+  In FreeBSD, use gmake instead of make.
+  For GCC > v10, add the following to FLAGS option:
+    -fcommon -fallow-argument-mismatch

+  If iGPS-ftk executables work but links to bin/ are corruptted, relink them by
+    ./install_igpsftk_links

 ------------------------*CONTENT*--------------------------
 iGPS--IDL tool package for GPS